Summary of Significant Accounting Policies

 Accounting standards that have been issued or proposed by FASB that do not require adoption until a future date are not expected to have a material effect on the financial statements upon adoption.
 The Company does not discuss recent pronouncements that are not anticipated to have an effect on or are unrelated to its financial condition, results of operations, cash flows or disclosures.

 In August 2020, the FASB issued ASU 2020-06, Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging Contracts in Entity’s Own Equity (Subtopic 815-40), which eliminates the beneficial conversion and cash conversion accounting models for convertible instruments, amends the accounting for certain contracts in an entity’s own equity that are currently accounted for as derivatives because of specific settlement provisions, and modifies how particular convertible instruments and certain contracts that may be settled in cash or shares impact the diluted EPS calculation.
 The standard is effective for annual periods beginning after December 15, 2021, and interim periods within those reporting periods.
 Early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020, including interim periods within those reporting periods.
 The standard can be adopted under the modified retrospective method or the full retrospective method.
-The Company is currently evaluating the impact of this guidance.
+The guidance will not have a material impact on its consolidated financial statements.

 The entire disclosure for all significant accounting policies of the reporting entity.